Working International Student

 Home Tax Guides Working International Student

-However, once you understand the process, you will not only know how it works, but you’ll also be entitled to some benefits, including tax offsets, lower rates, and tax-free thresholds, among others.
+Paying taxes and lodging tax returns can feel overwhelming, especially if you are unfamiliar with the Australian tax system.
+However, once you understand the process, you will not only know how it works, but you may also be entitled to key benefits such as the tax-free threshold, lower tax rates, and potential tax offsets.

 Working Student Tax Advice

-If you are an international student and have stayed in the country for six months or more, the law considers you an Australian resident for tax purposes.
+If you are an international student and have been living in Australia for six months or more, you will generally be considered an Australian resident for tax purposes.

 group of students working